Skip to article frontmatterSkip to article content

 If you don’t want to bother with installing a new LaTeX distribution on your computer, you can consider using a cloud-based service.
 The most popular one is Overleaf.
 You will need to create an account to use Overleaf; a free tier is available.

 By default, Overleaf uses the latest TeX Live distribution.
 You can check the LaTeX compiler version by opening a project, and then going to File > Settings > Compiler > TeX Live version.
-Make sure it is set to 2025 or newer.
-If it’s not, you can change it to the latest version.
+Make sure it is set to 2025 or newer (or “Rolling” if you see that option).

 TeX Live is a standard LaTeX distribution that can be installed on Windows, macOS, and Linux.
 Here are the instructions: